JTinkers/Commandr/README.md

 }
 ```

-- Add this line anywhere in your Main(), preferably at the bottom of the method:
+- Add this line anywhere in your Main() to let the controller know when to process the arguments:
 ```
 CmdController.Process(args);
 ```

-**Make sure they are static and your arguments start with - or --.**

-- The result of running this example app with `-one "yes" "no" -two` is:
+- The result of running this example app with `-one "yes" "no" -two` as the startup params is:

 ```
 yes - no